Digital darkroom: Hardware

 As image size and resolution increases, so do the requirements for hardware in a digital darkroom.

 Computer: A computer in a digital darkroom typically have a generous amount of RAM, often 4GB or more, coupled with discrete graphics and a powerful multicore processor.
 For much of the 1980s and 90s, Macintosh based systems were dominant in the digital imaging market as Adobe's powerful new Photoshop software had only then been developed for the Mac.
-However, Windows-based systems such as Dell's high-end Precision range have become increasingly popular in recent times; better value for money than Apple's high-end Mac Pro and a more familiar Operating System are both factors that affect the choice of many prospective buyers of photo-editing systems.
+However, Windows-based systems such as Dell's high-end Precision range have become increasingly popular in recent times; better value for money than Apple's high-end Mac Pro and a more familiar operating system are both factors that affect the choice of many prospective buyers of photo-editing systems.

 Cameras/Scanners: Digital cameras and image scanners are increasing in quality, including the amount of colour they can capture and output.
 Many newer digital cameras can support wider colour spaces such as Adobe RGB and have higher resolution analog-to-digital converters; 14 bits rather than the common 12 bits.

 Displays: Professionals may use premium displays from companies such as EIZO and Dell which are capable of displaying a wider range of colours than consumer oriented devices.

 Printers: In addition to computers and displays, digital darkrooms may include printing equipment, ranging from smaller size printers for proofing to large format productions printers.
 Scanner and studio photographic equipment may also be included.

-Digimage Arts program

-Digital Darkroom is also the trademarked name of an image editing program for the Macintosh published by Digimage Arts.